-This blog is part of our Research Smarter series, dedicated to helping you get familiar with your research field.
+Our blog to help you find top authors is part of our Research Smarter series.
+This series is dedicated to helping you get familiar with your research field.
 Download our cheat sheet, which brings together top tips for finding relevant journals, papers, and authors in a field.
 You can also read the related blog posts for each, here.

 Before starting any academic writing effort, it is important to get familiar with the shining stars in your research field.
-The established, prolific and emerging researchers each contribute to the scholarly conversation and it’s up to you to learn who they are and what they achieved in order to build on (or challenge) their ideas.
+The established, prolific and emerging researchers each contribute to the scholarly conversation.
+It’s up to you to learn who they are and what they achieved in order to further their ideas.

 - Specific researchers and their papers